HiveRunner/HiveRunner/README.md

 Change Log (From version 2.2.0 and onwards)
 ==============

+### __3.2.0__
+* Added functionality for headers in TSV parser.
+This way you can dynamically add TSV files declaring a subset of columns using insertInto.

 ### __3.1.1__
 * Added debug logging of result set.
 Enable by setting ```log4j.logger.com.klarna.hiverunner.HiveServerContainer=DEBUG``` in log4j.properties.